pvanny1124/Intro-to-Heroku/readme.md

 URL for this app: https://lit-cove-48849.herokuapp.com/

-#logging in to heroku
+logging in to heroku:

     heroku login
     --asks you for credentials (username/password)

-#create a heroku application
+create a heroku application:

     heroku create
     --adds remote for you. check it out with git remote -v

-#how to add all files to heroku
+how to add all files to heroku:

     git push heroku master
     --pushes all the files that are tracked by git on your end

-#debuggin heroku
+debuggin heroku:

     heroku logs
     --heroku doesn't show you errors from url if something went wrong --heroku logs lets you see the errors that go on through the terminal